isCatNull/VersionIncrementer/README.md

 - Add custom exceptions, handling and throwing could be made better
 - IncrementerService can be made more readable
 - Path to ProductInfo can be picked up from config
-- Use fluent validator, perhaps cover more cases
+- Use fluent validator, perhaps cover more cases (for example 1...2 will be treated as valid input which is incorrect)
 - Make input reader more robust by making it case insensitive (currently it has to be exact match)